jundalisay/superblist/content/en/research/indian/gospel/chapter-31.md

 eight occult powers.
 I don't want a hundred occult powers O Mother, I have no desire for creature comforts.
 Please, Mother, grant me the boon that I may have pure love for Thy Lotus Feet.'”

-"It is written in the Adhyātma Rāmāyana that Lakshmana asked Rāma 'Rāma, in how many forms and moods do You exist?
+The Adhyātma Rāmāyana writes that Lakshmana asked Rāma 'Rāma, in how many forms and moods do You exist?
 How shall I be able to recognize You?'
 Rāma said:
 'Brother, remember this.
 You may be certain that I exist wherever you find the manifestation of ecstatic love.'
 That love makes one laugh and weep and dance and sing;
 if anyone has developed such love, you may know for certain that God Himself is manifest there.
 Chaitanyadeva reached that state."

 The devotees listened spellbound to Sri Ramakrishna.
 His burning words entered their souls, spurring them along the path of renunciation.
 Now he spoke to Ishan in a serious voice.

 MASTER: "Don't forget yourself because of what you hear from your flatterers.
 Flatterers gather around a worldly man.
 Vultures gather around the carcass of a cow.
 "Worldly people have no stuff in them.
 They are like a heap of cow-dung.
 Flatterers come to them and say: 'You are so charitable and wise!
 You are so pious!'
 These are not mere words but pointed bamboos thrust at them.
 How foolish it is!
 To be surrounded day and night by a bunch of worldly brahmin pundits and hear their flattery!
 "Worldly men are slaves of three things: they are slaves of their wives, slaves of their